Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ```

 Notes:
-**This fulfills our requirements**
+- **This fulfills our requirements**
-To meet our example use case, we only need the relay to have free execution.
+- To meet our example use case, we only need the relay to have free execution.

-XCMv3 adds a new `AllowExplicitUnpaidExecutionFrom`, which not only checks the origin but also that the **first instruction is the new UnpaidExecution**.
+- XCMv3 adds a new `AllowExplicitUnpaidExecutionFrom`, which not only checks the origin but also that the **first instruction is the new `UnpaidExecution` instruction**.

 ---v